enableiot/iotanalytics-backend/README.md

 1. Gradle 2.4
 2. Java 1.8
+3. Cloud Foundry CLI and Trusted Analytics Platform account (https://github.com/trustedanalytics)

 ## Deployment manual

-#### On Cloud Foundry
+#### On Trusted Analytics Platform (https://github.com/trustedanalytics)

-To install AA backend in your cloud foundry space login to CF and execute:
+To install AA backend in your Trusted Analytics Platform space, login into TAP and execute:

 1. Create instances with specified name for each of required services from marketplace: